 Description(s) from The National Gazetteer of Great Britain and Ireland (1868)

-Descriptions and photographs of churches in the parish may be found in Simon Knott's Suffolk Churches
+Descriptions and photographs of churches in the parish may be found in Simon Knott's Suffolk Churches.

+You can see the administrative areas in which Little Thurlow has been placed at times in the past.
 Select one to see a link to a map of that particular area.

 You can see maps centred on OS grid reference TL675510 (Lat/Lon: 52.131493, 0.44563), Little Thurlow which are provided by:

 - Google Maps

 - Old Maps Online

 - National Library of Scotland (Old Ordnance Survey maps)

 - Vision of Britain (Click "Historical units & statistics" for administrative areas.)